Close Menu

 Researchers at North Carolina State University and the US Army’s Aviation Applied Technology Directorate have jointly developed a material they call Composite Metal Foam (CMF).

-The researchers’ ‘metal foa’m has a number of fantastic features and the material could end up in future U.S. tanks.
-They consider that the metal foam has the potential to provide the same protection as a hardened steel plate – but to a third of the weight.
+The researchers’ metal foam has a number of fantastic features, and the material could end up in future U.S. tanks.
+They consider that the metal foam has the potential to provide the same protection as a hardened steel plate, but at a third of the weight.
 Now, Popular Mechanics reports that CMF could end up in the next US tanks.

 As the name suggests, the material is filled with air holes, and as a sponge, the metal foam can give rise to pressure and thus catch a part of the motion energy.